SLICE -- Combining Strong Lensing and X-ray in AC 114. Further Insights into the Merger Scenario: X-ray data sets

 \subsection{\textsc{Chandra} data: combining SL with X-ray}

 Fig.~\ref{xray} shows the map of the X-ray counts, with the \textsc{csmooth}\footnote{https://cxc.cfa.harvard.edu/ciao/ahelp/csmooth.html} \citep{Ebeling} contours overlaid in cyan.
-The morphology is irregular, typical of a cluster undergoing dynamical activity, with a soft X-ray tail extending toward the South-East and a $\sim$10$\arcsec$ offset between the X-ray emission peak and its centroid.
+The morphology is irregular, typical of a cluster undergoing dynamical activity, with a soft X-ray tail extending toward the South-East.

 We here use the \textsc{Chandra} data, as it offers the highest spatial resolution among X-ray observatories while fully covering the strong lensing region.
 Our goal is to explicitly include the X-ray gas mass in a combined strong lensing+X-ray (SL+X-ray) fit, following the methodology recently proposed by \citet{Beauchesne_2024} and implemented in \textsc{Lenstool}.
 We refer the reader to that work for a detailed description of the modeling procedure.
 To model the ICM mass, we rely on its X-ray emission, using a combination of surface brightness and spectral data.
 The surface brightness is derived from photon count maps, while the spectral information provides the conversion factor needed to relate surface brightness to gas mass.